vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/1_Introductory_study/1_2_Introductory_study_Jayanta_between_nyAya_and_m.md

 \[such as\] “One must perform the Aṣṭakā ceremony”. \[Obj.\] How \[can this be a *probans*\]? \[R.:\] To begin with, this recollected tradition is accepted by people belonging to the three \[upper\] classes without disagreement \( *vigāna*\).
 And an agreement would not be possible in the case of something with no base.
 And 17“\[Other texts are not valid\] also in case one sees a reason \[which could have lead someone to make them up, such as personal interest”.
 For further details, see section II.4.2.1.

-18The text of the *Bṛhatī * is rather obscure: “As for what has to be done, to begin with, the recollected tradition is able \[to convey it\]. \[If\] you now say that the recollected tradition is not a cause \[able to convey what has to be done\],
+[^18]: The text of the *Bṛhatī * is rather obscure: “As for what has to be done, to begin with, the recollected tradition is able \[to convey it\]. \[If\] you now say that the recollected tradition is not a cause \[able to convey what has to be done\],

 \[then\] the fact that it is not a cause \[must\] be ascertained.
 Nor is it possible to ascertain that the recollected tradition is not a cause for that \(i.e, teaching of what has to be done\), because it is in contact \( *saṃyoga*\) with the Veda and there is no other cause in regard to this duty” \( *kāryatas tāvat smaraṇe śaktir asti. smaraṇam idānīm akāraṇam ity* *akāraṇatā smaraṇe ’dhyavasīyate. na ca tadakāraṇatvaṃ smaraṇe ’dhyavasātuṃ śakyate saṃbhavād vedasaṃyogasya,* *kāraṇāntarasya cāsaṃbhavāt asmin kārye *\( *Bṛhatī * ad 1.3.2, Subrahmanya Sastri 1962, p.
 78\).

-19anumito *’pi tāvac chabdo bodhaka eva \[…\] na cānumeyatvād avedatvam, vedo hi nāma apauruṣeyaḥ śab-dasaṅghātaḥ. na cānumīyamānasya tadānīm aśrotragrahaṇatayā śabdatvam evānupapannam. lipyavagatasyeva yo-gyatayā hi śrotragrahaṇatā tasya vidyate tasyāpi kakārādivarṇamayatvāt. \[…\] * anabhivyaktatayā *grantho nopalab-hyate tathāpi tasyānumānam aviruddham*. \( *Ṛjuvimalā * ad *Bṛhatī * 1.3.2, Subrahmanya Sastri 1962, pp. 79–80\).
+[^19]: anumito *’pi tāvac chabdo bodhaka eva \[…\] na cānumeyatvād avedatvam, vedo hi nāma apauruṣeyaḥ śab-dasaṅghātaḥ. na cānumīyamānasya tadānīm aśrotragrahaṇatayā śabdatvam evānupapannam. lipyavagatasyeva yo-gyatayā hi śrotragrahaṇatā tasya vidyate tasyāpi kakārādivarṇamayatvāt. \[…\] * anabhivyaktatayā *grantho nopalab-hyate tathāpi tasyānumānam aviruddham*. \( *Ṛjuvimalā * ad *Bṛhatī * 1.3.2, Subrahmanya Sastri 1962, pp. 79–80\).
 Note the \(emphasised\) similarities with Jayanta’s exposition.
 In the same passage, Śālikanātha also quotes *Mānavadharmaśāstra *\(henceforth MDhŚā\) 2.7, like Jayanta in SĀP, section 6.2.2.2\).

 11